acearchive/legacy-artifact-action/README.md

   artifact-action [flags]

 Flags:
+      --dry-run              Prevents uploading files when used in upload mode.
   -h, --help                 help for artifact-action
       --ipfs-api multiaddr   The multiaddr of your IPFS node -m, --mode string          The mode to operate in, either "validate", "history", or "upload" (default "validate")